BookStackApp/website/content/blog/beta-release-v0-30-0.md

 * Updated URL slug generation to achieve a much cleaner result when non-ascii characters are used.
 Thanks to [@drzippie](https://github.com/BookStackApp/BookStack/pull/2165). ([#2165](https://github.com/BookStackApp/BookStack/pull/2165), [#2026](https://github.com/BookStackApp/BookStack/issues/2026), [#1765](https://github.com/BookStackApp/BookStack/issues/1765))
 * Updated error reporting so that not-found errors are not written to the log, causing logs to fill much quicker than expected. ([#2110](https://github.com/BookStackApp/BookStack/issues/2110))
 * Updated dark mode styles to remove filters applied to images so that they display as expected. ([#2045](https://github.com/BookStackApp/BookStack/issues/2045))
-* Removed vuejs from project & started standardisation of custom basic component system. ([#2202](https://github.com/BookStackApp/BookStack/issues/2202))
+* Removed Vue.js from project & started standardisation of custom basic component system. ([#2202](https://github.com/BookStackApp/BookStack/issues/2202))
 * Replaced dev usage of node-sass with dart-sass.
 Thanks to [@timoschwarzer](https://github.com/BookStackApp/BookStack/pull/2166). ([#2166](https://github.com/BookStackApp/BookStack/pull/2166))
 * Fixed issue where, upon role delete, users would not be migrated when specified to during role delete flow. ([#2211](https://github.com/BookStackApp/BookStack/issues/2211))
 * Fixed issue where the system would error on upload of images that contain a hash in the name. ([#2161](https://github.com/BookStackApp/BookStack/issues/2161))